The Ultimate In Birding Tours

 (The hotel has a shuttle bus service from Beijing Capital Airport, where most international flights arrive.)

-Afterwards, we will head into the mountains not far from the city for an overnight stay at Lingshan.
+Afterwards, we will head into the mountains west of the city for an overnight stay at Lingshan.

 In the Lingshan area and its approaches, we can wander amongst valleys with woodlands, orchards and scrubby hillsides that most notably hold wintering Siberian Accentors and Pallas’s Rosefinches, as well as Dusky, Naumann’s and Red-throated Thrushes, and Rustic and Little Buntings.
 If we are fortunate we will find a Pine Bunting or two.
 Asian Rosy Finch is also a possibility, as is Güldenstädt’s (or White-winged) Redstart.